 Baptist Leadership (1)

-Looking at churches in the UK today, it is possible to wonder what drives and motivates some of them.
+Looking at churches in the UK today, it is possible to wonder what drives and motivates some of those congregations.
 Do they want to know Jesus and know him intimately, or are they merely holy social clubs?
 What do they seek when they come together?
 Perhaps one of the most important issues is to ask what the members of Baptist churches expect of their leaders.

-Often Baptist church members can have the idea that their church is run on the democratic lines of ‘one member one vote’ when, in fact, that is not the Baptist model at all.
-Members can expect that their leaders can do little more than blow their noses without authority from a church meeting, while others fear their church becoming a cult if too much power is given into the hands of leaders.
+Often Baptist church members can have the idea that their church is run on the democratic lines of ‘one member one vote’ when, in fact, that is not the true Baptist model at all.
+Members can often expect that their leaders can do little more than blow their noses without authority from a church meeting, while others fear their church becoming a cult if too much power is given into the hands of leaders.
 The latter tends to be more true when the church is led by one man – and I mean man.

 Leadership within Baptist Churches can be a really thorny issue that raises emotions and voices on every side of the debate.
 This paper seeks to think and to raise issues in a calm and measure way that allows a thinking and gentle discussion.
 It is my belief that serious and lengthy discussion about leadership in Baptist churches is needed if we are to be churches that meaningfully represent Christ in the communities in which we live and move and have our being.

-This form of church government is the one that Baptist churches have historically adopted although Beasley-Murray says that “no thinking Baptist would claim that the congregational model is exactly patterned on the New Testament church… it is clear that church structures varied from place to place”.
+This form of church government is the one that Baptist churches have historically adopted although Beasley-Murray says that “no thinking Baptist would claim that the congregational model is exactly patterned on the New Testament church [since] it is clear that church structures varied from place to place”.
 Congregationalism is not democracy but theocracy – at least in theory.
 It is the model in which the congregation comes together to discern the heart, mind and will of God through the church meeting.

 Historically, the newly emerging Baptist churches of the seventeenth century were opposed to the kind of top-down and authoritarian practice of leadership that they saw in other denominations where strong leaders became virtually cult leaders.
 While the Baptist churches were far less prone to falling under the powerful leadership of one man, it could nonetheless happen that one man could exert more influence than was perhaps sensible.

-According to Wilkerson-Hayes, Baptists in those days were insistent on the need for “independent assembly, unencumbered by… the intervention of bishops and other authorities”.
+According to Wilkerson-Hayes, Baptists in those days were insistent on the need for “independent assembly, unencumbered by … the intervention of bishops and other authorities”.
 Fiddes said that the early Baptist vision of church was that “There is no chain of command, no pyramid of power.
 Christ alone rules, and the task of the local church gathered in covenant community together is to find the mind of Christ”.

-In those early Baptist churches, the responsibility for church leadership lay with every believer who do their part to fulfil the vision of congregational government.
+In those early Baptist churches, the responsibility for church leadership lay with every believer to do their part to fulfil the vision of congregational government.
 Such Baptist church leadership would be free of external influence, it would not be subject to the whim of one man – whoever he may be – and it would unite the congregation in following the mind of Christ.
-While this sounds good practice, the realization of such a vision was to prove far easier to say than to implement.
+While this sounds good practice, the realization of such a vision was to prove far easier to say than it would be to implement.

-Congregational church government in modern day Baptist churches is frequently a source of deep frustration to its leaders who often feel that they are elected to lead the church, but not allowed to do so.
-Democracy stands in the way and demands to be heard.
+Congregational church government in modern day Baptist churches is frequently a source of deep frustration to its appointed leaders who often feel that they are elected to lead the church, but not actually allowed to do so.
+Democracy stands in the way and it demands to be heard.
 Thus, church leaders who have debated and prayed long over issues can find their plans rejected by a church membership that is not in possession of all that the leaders knew in order to make their plans.